rishabhnk/Machine_Learning/README.md

 ### Day 42: Februray 28th 2019:
    **Deep Learning** - Well it looks like I did not update my github even though I was still doing machine learning.
 I did skip a few days because of midterms however.
 I am gonna guess that I did 5 days of machine learning over the time I missed recording.
 Today I learned about vectorizing the implementation of shallow neural networks.

+### Day 43: March 1st 2019:
+   **Deep Learning** - Today I learned about activation functions and the derivatives of the different activation functions for backpropogation in Gradient Descent.